SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Readwise Syncs.md

 [[2024-03-17]] 6:43 AM — Synced 18 highlights from 1 document.
     - 18 highlights from AI Agents Take the Wheel: Devin, SIMA, Figure 01 and the Future of Jobs

+[[2024-03-18]] 6:21 AM — Synced 3 highlights from 1 document.
+    - 3 highlights from Elon Musk STUNNING Reveal of Grok | NOT Aligned, MUCH Bigger, Open Source.
+There Is No Doubt Left...